Protected Action Ballots

 - At the close of the voting period, the AEC will conduct a count of the ballot papers.
 The parties may appoint scrutineers to observe this process.

-The Australian Electoral Commission as the ballot agent is required to determine the method of voting and the voting period(s) for the proposed protected action ballot.
+As noted at point 2 the AEC as the ballot agent is required to determine the method of voting and the voting period(s) for the proposed protected action ballot.
 To assist in this process, applicants are requested to complete the Information for a Proposed Protected Action Ballot form.